 - 1. The minutes should be presented in the standard RVC format, described in this document.
 They should normally be written within ten working days of the meeting by the Secretary.
 The minutes should then be passed to the Chair for approval and/or amendment, which should normally be provided within a further five working days.
 Once drafted and approved by the Chair of the committee, the minutes (excluding matters of Reserved Business and items discussed in Closed Session) shall be circulated by the Secretary for approval to all committee members, those marked as 'Invited to Attend', people or groups with action points and other appropriate interested parties.
-Proposed amendments may be made at the Chair's discretion and may be submitted to the committee for approval by correspondence ahead of the following meeting.
-Once approved by the Chair and committee members, the Secretary will make the minutes available on the RVC Intranet.
+Proposed amendments may be made at the Chair's discretion and may be submitted to the committee members, the Secretary will make the minutes available on the RVC Intranet.
 This should normally be done within twenty working days of the meeting. - 2.
 Minutes of meetings held in Closed Session will be made available to all committee members but may otherwise be restricted at the discretion of the Chair. - 3.
 Minutes relating to matters of Reserved Business will be made available to non-student committee members.
 Third parties may be sent copies if the Chair feels it is appropriate to do so. - 4.
 Approved minutes should be tabled 'to note' at the following meeting of the committee. - 5.
-Amendments to the minutes of a meeting held in Closed Session may be discussed under Closed Session conditions. - Amendments to minutes of items of Reserved Business should be conducted under Reserved Business conditions.
+Amendments to the minutes of a meeting held in Closed Session may be discussed under Closed Session conditions. - 6.
+Amendments to minutes of items of Reserved Business should be conducted under Reserved Business conditions.